drewish/multivac/_posts/2009-11-03-flash-cs4-gotchas.md

 <h3>Can't import fl.controls</h3>

 For some reason Adobe didn't include them by default so you'll need to add the path to the project.

 1. Open the File > Publish Settings... menu item
 1. Click the Flash tab
 1. Click the Settings... button
 1. Click the Source Path tab
-1. Click the + button and paste in: <code>$(AppConfig)/Component Source/ActionScript 3.0/User Interface</code>
+1. Click the + button and paste in: `$(AppConfig)/Component Source/ActionScript 3.0/User Interface`

 <h3>Can't use a Tween on a scrollRect</h3>

 The Tween class can only change a simple property and the scrollRect need to be changed and the reassigned before it will update.
 The solution is to add new property to the class and Tween that instead:

 ``` as3
 public function get scrollX():Number {